REVENGE977/NewsBot/README.md

 ## List of supported games
 **Left: Game name | Right: command**
 * CS:GO                 | csgo
+* Oldschool Runescape   | osrs

 ## How to use the bot
-* Add this bot to your Discord server with
+* Invite this bot to your Discord server with
 [this link](https://discordapp.com/api/oauth2/authorize?client_id=562687174697549856&permissions=522304&scope=bot).

-* Add the desired Discord text channel and game to the news schedule by writing the command `!addchannel <game>`.
+* Add the desired game to the news schedule by writing the command `!addchannel <game>`.
+Any updates will be sent to the channel this command was run on.

 * If you want to remove a game from the news schedule, write the command `!removechannel <game>`.
+The current channel will be removed from the news schedule.

-* Get the latest update article instantly by writing the command `!getupdate <game>` on the desired Discord text channel.
+* Get the latest news article instantly by writing the command `!news <game>` on the desired Discord text channel.

 ## Want to build your own version of this bot?